 DBS does not offer any specific start-up loan but does provide a very innovative product termed the Venture Debt Financing programme.

-UOB does not seem to offer any specific financing products in the start-up space and probably chooses to keep their focus on more traditional and mature SMEs.
+UOB does not seem to offer any specific financing products in the start-up space and probably chooses to keep its focus on more traditional and mature SMEs.

 Here’s an infographic comparing business loans products features from the 3 local banks.